The land is open during daylight hours.

 Shortly before the American Revolution, the un-ceded native land that would become King Farm was sold to land speculators.
-By 1793, a farmstead was established that has been in use ever since, offering an unprecedented glimpse into Vermont’s agricultural history.
+By 1793, a farmstead was established.
+It has been in use ever since, offering an unprecedented glimpse into Vermont’s agricultural history.

 King Farm exemplifies the self-sustaining Vermont hill farm.
-Through careful stewardship, it has endured for more than two centuries.
-The Kings renovated the property over the years as agricultural practices and technology evolved, but the farm’s character, layout, and nearly all of its early buildings have remained intact—from the rambling old farmhouse to the sheep barn and ice house.
+The Kings renovated the property over the years as agricultural practices and technology evolved.
+Despite these changes, the farm’s character, layout, and nearly all of its early buildings are intact—from the rambling old farmhouse to the sheep barn and ice house.

 Francisca left the King Farm to the Ottauquechee Regional Land Trust in her will.
-She wanted to ensure that the farm remained in use for agriculture and forestry, offering plenty of educational opportunities for the public and surrounding community.
+She wanted to ensure that the farm was used for agriculture and forestry and offered educational opportunities for the surrounding community.

 Two years later, the Ottauquechee Regional Land Trust renamed itself, and Vermont Land Trust was born.

 King Farm was our first headquarters from 1987 until 1990 and continues to house a regional office today.

 The Two Rivers-Ottauquechee Regional Commission now occupies most of the rest of the building.

 The living quarters attached to the north end of the farmhouse have been converted to a caretaker’s apartment, where the property’s current farmers reside.

 The Vermont Youth Conservation Corps uses the land as part of a program with the National Park Service.
 And, Woodstock High School offers students outdoor education here, providing practical experience in on-the-ground conservation projects.
 School groups visit the farm throughout the year, often completing trail work, benches, and maple sugaring.
 We also use the land to test out land management practices and share what we learn through our educational events.